FossDruid/FossDruid/README.md

 ### Q&A
 #### Why the name FossDruid?
-I play druid in Dungeons and Dragons. :evergreen_tree:
+I play druid and cleric in Dungeons and Dragons. :evergreen_tree: 🌙